mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 > names(data)
 ```

-The description of this data set is available here:
+The description of this data set is available here: [OpenFlights Airport Database](http://openflights.org/data.html)

 Before we plot the data, we can ask some basic questions about the data.
 See if you can understand and implement these types of queries.